FlyM1ss/FinGPT_for_RCOS/README.md

 # FinGPT-Search-Agent

-Vision: A search agent specialized in financce, business, accounting domains to assist users in information retrieval; providing the information sources to help users evaluate the quality of generated responses.
+Vision: A search agent specialized in finance, business, accounting domains to assist users in information retrieval; providing the information sources to help users evaluate the quality of generated responses.

 1. A search agent for websites (Yahoo Finance, Bloomberg, XBRL International) and local files (SEC 10K, XBRL files (eXtensible Business Reporting Language)).